actions-marketplace-validations/TAServers_vcpkg-cache/README.md

 ```

 > [!NOTE]
-> The cache path is relative to `GITHUB_WORKSPACE` as this action is implemented as a Docker container action.
+> The cache path is relative to `GITHUB_WORKSPACE` as this action is implemented as a Docker container.
-> GitHub mounts `GITHUB_WORKSPACE` to `/github/workspace` in the container.
+> GitHub mounts `GITHUB_WORKSPACE` to `/github/workspace` in the container when run.